tmorin/plantuml-libs/distribution/gcp/Item/ToolsForPowershell.md

 include('gcp/Item/ToolsForPowershell')

-' renders the element ToolsForPowershell('ToolsForPowershell', 'Tools For Powershell', 'an optional tech label')
+' renders the element ToolsForPowershell('ToolsForPowershell', 'Tools For Powershell', 'an optional tech label', 'an optional description')
 @enduml
 ```